Data-Driven Site Selection: How Multi-Location Retailers Find Winning Sites (2026)

 Perhaps the most exciting development in recent years is mobility and foot traffic data.
 As one retail expert told me: "Seeing how people actually move through space is a game-changer."

-This data reveals visitor counts by time of day, how long people stay, and—crucially—where they come from.
+This data reveals visitor counts by time of day, how long people stay, and crucially, where they come from.
 Traditional methods assumed customers came from neat circular areas around a store.
-Reality is messier and more interesting!
+Reality is messier and more interesting.
 Modern analysis shows that up to 20% of visitors travel from well beyond the expected radius.

 Integrating Multiple Data Sources

-Foot Traffic & Dynamic Trade Areas
+Foot Traffic and Dynamic Trade Areas

 Forget simple radius circles around potential locations.
 They rarely reflect reality.
 Dynamic trade areas represent a major leap forward in understanding where customers actually come from.